Symmetry-Aware Transformer-based Mirror Detection: Experiments

-Our method is also compared with six RGB-D salient object detection methods HDFNet~\cite{pang2020hierarchical}, S2MA~\cite{Liu_2020_CVPR}, JL-DCF~\cite{Fu_2020_CVPR}, DANet~\cite{zhao2020single}, BBSNet~\cite{fan2020bbs}, VST~\cite{Liu_2021_ICCV}, and a mirror detection method PDNet~\cite{mei2021depth} on the RGBD-Mirror dataset.
+Our method is also compared with 4 RGB-D salient object detection methods JL-DCF~\cite{Fu_2020_CVPR}, DANet~\cite{zhao2020single}, BBSNet~\cite{fan2020bbs} and VST~\cite{Liu_2021_ICCV}, and 3 mirror detection methods PDNet~\cite{mei2021depth}, SANet~\cite{guan2022learning} and VCNet~\cite{tan2022mirror} on the RGBD-Mirror dataset.
 As shown in Table~\ref{tab:rgbd}, our method does not leverage depth information, and can still achieve the best performance in terms of all the evaluation metrics.
 Visualization results are shown in Fig.~\ref{fig:rgbd}.
-We do not display HDFNet~\cite{pang2020hierarchical} for its poor quantitative performance in mirror detection.
-In all the five examples, RGB-D methods are likely to be misled by depth information.
-In the first two rows, they wrongly judge the depth changes as the existence of mirrors.
-In the third row, RGB-D methods can hardly detect symmetry relations.
-In comparison, our method correctly detects the mirror region by exploiting the loose symmetry relationship between the television and its reflection, while some competing methods even fail to detect the correct side of the mirror.
-In the fourth row, there is a mirror that can be easily missed.
+In all the four examples, RGB-D methods are likely misled by depth information.
+Especially in the first row, they wrongly judge the depth changes as the existence of mirrors.
+In the second row, our method correctly detects the mirror region by exploiting the loose symmetry relationship between the television and its reflection, while some competing methods even fail to detect the correct side of the mirror.
+In the third row, there is a mirror that can be easily missed.
 All the competing methods ignore the left mirror, although the depth map has an obvious change in that area.
 Our method can still discover the mirror as the scene in it have a kind of symmetry relation with the nearby cabinet.
 In the last row, we note that our method does not mis-detect the glasses region as a mirror region, while the competing methods can hardly tell the subtle differences between mirrors and glasses.
 Different from mirrors, glasses can transmit most of the lights, which weakens the reflection effects.
 It shows that our method can identify corresponding reflection features from mirrors.
 All the cases show that utilizing symmetry information can greatly benefit the performance of mirror detection, especially in complex scenes.